Freiden31/Intrusion-Detection-System/README.md

  - Brute force, and
  - Bot Net.

+Note: '''The system classify if safe or anomaly.'''

 By training machine learning algorithms to select the best performing one Random Forest outperformed Decision Tree, Logistic Regression, and Naive Bayes with 97 percent ( of 70% train set ), 88 percent ( of 30% test set ), and 89 percent ( of 5-folds Cross- Validation ) for unseen data injected with 10 percent noise - from CIC-IDS 2017 dataset.

-The system develop through the specification of Reactjs ( JavaScript library ) for frontend, Django ( Python backend framework ), and Tailwindcss and MaterialUI ( CSS framework ).
+The system develop through the specification of Reactjs ( JavaScript library ) for frontend, Django ( Python backend framework ), Tailwindcss, and MaterialUI ( CSS framework ).

 The system features are:
 - Authentication ( Email Backend )